singer-io/tap-mssql/README.md

 Note: It also depends on the `mssql-cli` tool being installed in order to use the `connect` option.

+To install `mssql-cli`:
+- create a virtualenv
+- source your new virtualenv
+- `pip install mssql-cli`

+Before running `bin/test-db connect`, just make sure your virtualenv is sourced.

 ```
 Example:
 $ bin/test-db start